OpenDDS/OpenDDS/docs/devguide/the_dcps_information_repository.rst

 ..
     Sect<9.2.2.2>

-The example is executed by first starting the repositories and federating them, then starting the application publisher and subscriber processes the same way as was done in the example of  Section :ref:`getting_started--running-the-example`.
+The example is executed by first starting the repositories and federating them, then starting the application publisher and subscriber processes the same way as was done in the example of :ref:`getting_started--running-the-example`.

 Start the first repository as: